milo-sobral/NeurophFramework/README.md

 ### What is Neuroph?

 Neuroph is an open source Java neural network framework and Development Environment for neural networks, and it is free to use.
-It can be used to create neurl networks and to easily add neural networks to your programs, or just to experiment with neural networks.
+It can be used to create neural networks and to easily add neural networks to your programs, or just to experiment with neural networks.

 Neuroph contains well designed, open source Java library with small number of basic classes which correspond to basic NN concepts, which makes it perfect for beginners and education.
 Also, it provides nice GUI neural network editor and wizards to quickly create Java neural network components, along with various visualization tools.